Overview

 Create Flow

 Step 4.
-Continue by adding transformations and configuring Flow parameters.
+Add transformations and modify Flow parameters as needed.

 Copy files